writ3it/cobol-examples/README.md

 ## ATTENTION

 This repository is under development.
 Currently building a program using the mainframe does not support copybooks.
 The connection to mariadb has not been tested.
 VMs builded with Vagrantfile are not secured.
 Do not use them for sensitive data or production purposes.
+Building script lacks of error checking.

 ## Important questions and answers